Pseudoeryx plicatilis: Behavior

 These snakes are nocturnal and they perform different activities at different depths throughout the night.
 They have a tendency to forage or perform ambush behavior to attack prey.
 They are a relatively calm snake and perform many passive defensive behaviors.

 Defense tactics

 There remains to be limited knowledge about this species, however, observations of different defensive behaviors have been made.
 They have been seen hiding their heads and their tails, dorsally-ventrally flattening their full body, making knots out of themselves, turning their ventral region upwards, and moving in drastic erotic ways.
 Pseudoeryx plicatilis shares defensive traits with other species of water snake including hiding of the head, dorsally-ventrally flattening, and cloacal discharge.
 Each strategy has its own effect on the predator that is attempting to attack.
-Erotic movements demonstrate strength and protect the head, cloacal discharge is a deterrent towards the predator, and the tucking of the head and tail implies that predators attack both ends of the animal.
+Erratic movements demonstrate strength and protect the head, cloacal discharge is a deterrent towards the predator, and the tucking of the head and tail implies that predators attack both ends of the animal.